 One of the two voicemails was from my mom: “I guess we need to talk.
 Call me.”
 I returned her call to figure out what the hell was going on (she wanted to know the same thing).
 She told me about the conversation she had with Mrs. Bloke and the lies Boyfriend had been telling everyone.
 Throughout the break up, I kept a pretty level head with Boyfriend, but after finding out that he was telling people (who had no business in anything that was going on) lies about me leaving him for a married man, ruining a ‘perfectly happy marriage,’ and committing adultery, I was livid.
 To say I sent a nasty message to Boyfriend would be an understatement.

 You would think after everything Boyfriend put me through, I would grow to hate him, and in turn, fight fire with fire, but you know what…?
 Just like my friend Rosie over at Hookup Culture wrote: Bad Mouthing Your Ex [Hurts] You, Not Him (check out her blog if your looking for some good relationship advice).
 And I 100% agree.

-Fast forward to a month after everyone and my mother getting involved in two simultaneous endings of relationships: Boyfriend became The Ex after an abrupt cut in all communication after he plead to stay friends (way to send mixed signals, bro) and Mrs. Bloke became ex Mrs. Bloke.
+Fast forward to a month after everyone and my mother getting involved in two simultaneous endings of relationships: Boyfriend became The Ex after an abrupt cut in all communication after he pled to stay friends (way to send mixed signals, bro) and Mrs. Bloke became ex Mrs. Bloke.
 Though I haven’t heard from The Ex for quite some time, he stays in touch with my parents, making surprise visits and phone calls (don’t get me started on that nonsense).
 I assume he’s moved on.
 Ex Mrs. Bloke is now engaged a little over a year after her and the Bloke’s separation, so obviously she took the divorce really hard.
 And me and the Bloke… well that’s for another post. 😉